Steve-Analyst/SQL-Exploratory-Data-Analysis/README.md

 - This portfolio contains Exploratory Data Analysis project for SQL.
 We are going to analyse the layoffs data set that has already been cleaned in the previous project.
 - We need to answer some few questions such as which year had most layoffs, which company, industry or country was affect the most and why so.
 - We will rank both companies and industries to see the company or the industry that had the highest number of layoffs in the year.
 - Finally, we will investigate what could have caused these layoffs and how we can reduce the number of layoffs.
+- **I have attached Exploratory Data Analysis SQL Workbench Results for reference purposes**

 ## Data Sources